0cjs/sedoc/app/Sysadmin/signoz.md

 `cpu` values `cpu0`, `cpu1`, … will be aggregated with the function.
 Click in `by […]` box to see a pop-up of all remaining attributes on the data point to which the 'across' aggregation is being applied.

+### Alerts

+Alerts take a moment (30-60 seconds) to update when their channel has changed its template.